Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 python = {'p', 'y', 't', 'h', 'o','n'}
 dragon = {'d', 'r', 'a', 'g', 'o','n'}
-python.disjoint(dragon)  # False, there are common items {'o', 'n'}
+python.isdisjoint(dragon)  # False, there are common items {'o', 'n'}
 ```

 🌕 You are a rising star .
-You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
+You have just completed day 7 challenges and you are 7 steps ahead in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 7